AJSmyth/doorbell/README.md

 b4, 94, 54, b4, 94, 54, b4, 94, 43, 23, 43, 00

 # Installation
-Executables for Windows and Linux can be located in the bin directory.
-Alternatively, dependencies are listed in requirements.txt, and can easily be installed with:
+Dependencies are listed in requirements.txt, and can easily be installed with:
   pip -r requirments.txt